cyrilwanner/next-optimized-images/README.md

 :warning: Please note that by default, images are only optimized for **production builds, not development builds**.
 However, this can get changed with the [`optimizeImagesInDev` config](#optimizeimagesindev).

+:bulb: Depending on your build/deployment setup, it is also possibile to install these as devDependencies.
+Just make sure that the packages are available when you build your project.

 ## Usage

 You can now import or require your images directly in your react components: